markopolo123/enviroplus_exporter/README.md

     static_configs:
     - targets: ['localhost:9100']

-    # If environmentplus-exporter is installed, grab stats about the local
+    # If environment-exporter is installed, grab stats about the local
     # machine by default.
   - job_name: environment
     static_configs: